danielabar/meblog/src/markdown/building-an-ai-blog-editor-with-claude-skills.md

 ## Conclusion

 Building this Claude skill has been like having a dedicated editor on call 24/7.
-While it won't replace the nuanced feedback of an experienced human editor, it provides a remarkably thorough editorial review that catches the majority of common issues.
+While it won't replace the nuanced feedback of an experienced human editor, it provides a thorough editorial review that catches the majority of common issues.

 If you're a technical blogger, I'd encourage you to try building a similar skill or feel free to copy and modify mine.
 The investment is minimal, it took one conversation with Claude to create, and the ongoing value is substantial.
 Every post I publish now gets that "second pair of eyes" review I've always wanted.